 The Police NewsHarris County District Attorney

-A Katy man was sentenced by a judge to 45 years in prison Friday for his role in the murder of a former high school classmate in 2019, Harris County District Attorney Kim Ogg announced.
+A Sugar Land man was sentenced to 50 years in prison this week for shooting a tattoo artist at a Richmond Avenue tattoo parlor, Harris County District Attorney Kim Ogg announced.

 “The victim in this case was moments away from leaving for the night when the defendant came in and started trouble,” Ogg said.
 “While another employee began to remove the defendant from the shop, the defendant started shooting.
 Because of his actions, a family lost a loved one and the gunman will spend decades in prison.”

 She noted that she wants an end to a culture of gun violence that continues to see people indiscriminately pull out guns and start shooting.

 Abdul-Rahman Khan, 27, was sentenced Thursday to 50 years in prison and a $10,000 fine by the Harris County jury that convicted him of murder for the fatal shooting of 33-year-old Peter Pina, a tattoo artist at the Electric Chair Tattoo & Piercing shop on Richmond, on June 14, 2016.

 It was late on a Tuesday night when Khan went into the shop with a friend who wanted a tattoo.
 Khan was there for less than an hour and eventually went into an employee-only back room where equipment is sterilized.
 Pina and another employee told him to leave the room, which had piercing needles, tattoo equipment and biological waste.
 When Khan refused to leave, Pina’s co-worker grabbed the defendant by the arm to escort him out the back door.

 Khan pulled a pistol out of his pocket and shot Pina in the chest.
 Another tattoo artist and a customer were able to get the gun away from Khan.
 They held him there until Houston Police Department officers arrived.

 Pina was pronounced dead at the scene.